Wenbo-Ge/Course-Notes/ReadMe.md

 # Java decimal formatting
 	http://tutorials.jenkov.com/java-internationalization/decimalformat.html

+# formating
+	System.out.printf ("%10s|", "");
+	//prinf
+	%f for double/float => %10.2f
+	%d for integer
+	%s for String
+	%n for newline

 # Java variables
 	String str; this is the object, default value is null, so no memories. int a ; this is primitive, default value is 0. memory is allocated.